-- 1.1 I am instructed by Christopher James Architecture to prepare an Arboricultural Method Statement (AMS) in respect of a proposed development of the site at 71 London Road Wokingham. - 1.2 I am to provide instructions for tree retention and protection, including details of appropriate measures that are to be undertaken in order to minimize the impact of development. - 1.3 The method statement is required to support a planning application for the proposed erection of a two storey side extension and a single storey side/rear extension, plus associated landscaping, parking, installation of PV panels and bin storage to facilitate change of use for children's services providing rooms for young care leavers following demolition of the existing attached garage and single storey rear extension.
+- 1.1 I am instructed by Robert and Lucy Westell to prepare an Arboricultural Method Statement (AMS) in respect of a proposed development of the site at The Old Thatch Lower Sandhurst Road Finchampstead. - 1.2 I am to provide instructions for tree retention and protection, including details of appropriate measures that are to be undertaken in order to minimize the impact of development. - 1.3 The method statement is required to support a planning application for the development of the site including the demolition of the existing house and outbuildings and the erection of a new detached dwelling.